tsatria03/CookyCraze/docks/readme.txt

 Each entry shows the flip number, which side it landed on, the event that was selected, and whether the outcome was positive or negative.
 The history persists across sessions and resets when starting a new game.

-Cooky lottery.
+Cookie lottery.
 Unlocked at rank 30.
 Scratch your tickets and reveal prizes ranging from money and cookies to stat boosts.
 You can scratch tickets one at a time or all at once from the lottery screen.
 When scratching one at a time, you can enable automatic reveal in the settings so the result appears after a short random delay.
 When disabled, the result is held until you press enter or space.

 Slot machine.
 Unlocked at rank 50.